 - Systemic corticosteroid therapy is reserved for severe conditions such as pemphigus vulgaris.

-- Choline salicylate gel may provide relief for recurrent aphthae, but excessive application or confinement under a denture irritates the mucosa and can itself cause ulceration.
+- Choline salicylate gel may provide relief for recurrent aphthae but excessive application or confinement under a denture irritates the mucosa and can itself cause ulceration.
+Choline salicylate is the active ingredient in the commonly used Bonjela®, available over the counter.

 - Low-dose oral doxycycline (eg, 20 mg bd for three months) can be helpful in the management of periodontitis.